Why Being Anti-Science Is Now Part Of Many Rural Americans’ Identity

 Public pushback on the changes that the Arkansas Game and Fish Commission has made to green-tree reservoirs has so far been minimal, according to Booth, but the commission also has a captive audience.
 Duck hunters, other hunters and fishermen rely on information from the commission every year to apply for licenses and announce when public lands are open for hunting.
 These hunters visit government-run websites regularly to check water levels and other information to plan their hunting trips.
 Plus, the green-tree reservoirs are entirely owned and managed by the commission, which means how to manage the lands is its decision.

-I asked James Brandenberg, an Arkansas volunteer with Backcountry Hunters and Anglers, a conservation organization that tries to engage hunters and fishers, whether this kind of approach was scalable.
+I asked James Brandenburg, an Arkansas volunteer with Backcountry Hunters & Anglers, a conservation organization that tries to engage hunters and fishers, whether this kind of approach was scalable.
 Could we do something like what Arkansas Game and Fish did with larger-scale problems?
 He described how one of the biggest benefits he’d seen at the dinners was that hunters and other affected groups could ask questions and voice their concerns — and that they were heard, whether or not what they said made a difference in the decisions.

 “I don't know that it needs to be scalable, it just needs to be repeated,” he said.
 “We have to have the people who are willing to listen.
 You have to have the decision-makers who are invested enough in the process of gathering that information to make it a priority to have the conversations.”

-Increasingly, though, the question is how to have those conservations in the first place.
+Increasingly, though, the question is how to have those conversations in the first place.
 It’s hard to share information if people reject it because it comes from experts and is reported through the mainstream press.
 That will determine, as much as anything, how we respond to serious challenges moving forward.

-Note: CORRECTION (April 25, 2022, 5:02 p.m.): This article has been updated to correct a misspelling of James Brandenburg’s surname.